ibexa/documentation-developer/docs/tutorials/platform_beginner/5_display_a_list_of_content_items.md

 The `rides` variable you use in line 15 above needs to contain a list of all Rides.
 To get this list, you will use a Query Type.

+## QueryType overview

+QueryType objects are used to limit and sort results for Content Item queries.
+They can also define parameters to dynamically control them, allowing changing the resultset based on external factors.
+As an example you can allow sorting direction to be controlled by URL parameter (`order=DESC`) or narrow the results.
+QueryType objects can also dictate which Content Type objects are queried.

+You can read more about them [here](../../guide/controllers/#creating-custom-query-types)

 ## Create a QueryType for the home page

+In our case we want to display `ride` objects that have been published (are visible).
 Create a `RideQueryType.php` file in `src/QueryType`:

 ``` php hl_lines="21 22"